DATA-TRAC/consumer-complaint-response/README.md

     * Do specific issues tend to receive specific responses?
 For example, do issues related to fraud tend to receive more "closed with relief" responses compared to other issues?
     * Which company has received the most negative sentiment in its narrative?
     * Which company has had the most negative response towards consumer, such as being closed without relief, closed with no monetary relief, etc.?
+    * Are service members rewarded the most with closed with monetary relief/relief?

 ## Data Dictionary

 | Feature                               | Definition                                                                                  |